This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

 - The slight price difference might not be worth the easier learning curve that comes with the Instant Pot brand.

-Another recommendation is to go with the basic model of Instant Pot.
+Another Instant Pot for beginners recommendation is to go with the basic model.
 The exception is if you’ll be using special features like a yogurt setting.

-I’ve found that I primarily use the pressure and sauté modes on my Instant Pot.
+I’ve found that I primarily use the pressure and sauté modes on my pot.
 So, purchasing a 12-in-one pot might not be necessary.

-Check out a few Instant Pots in person before buying if you’ve never used one.
+Check out a few Instant Pot models in person before buying if you’ve never used one.
 I prefer going into a speciality kitchen store like Williams-Sonoma or Sur La Table, so I can ask questions and see a demonstration of the appliance.

-Well, now you know how to use your Instant Pot!
+Well, now you know the Instant Pot basics!
 How it works, the terms you need to know, and the key parts.
-You’ve graduated from Instant Pot 101.
+After learning about the Instant Pot for beginners, you’ve graduated from Instant Pot 101.
+Congrats!

-The next step is to become an Instant Pot Pro by reading my next post with my Top 10 Tips and Hacks for using the Instant Pot.
-Read it HERE.
+The next step is to become a Pressure Cooking Pro by reading my Top 10 Tips and Hacks.

 So, let’s get cooking!

-Use shredded chicken to make Creamy Chicken Enchiladas https://thefeatherednester.com/creamy-chicken-enchiladas-low-carb/
+Use shredded chicken to make Creamy Chicken Enchiladas!